nbrader/proofs-mu-puzzle/README.md

 # proofs-mu-puzzle
-A proof of the non-existence of a solution to Douglas Hofstadter's "Mu Puzzle" as featured in his book "Gödel, Escher, Bach: an Eternal Golden Braid"
+A proof of the non-existence of a solution to Douglas Hofstadter's "Mu Puzzle" as featured in his book "GÃ¶del, Escher, Bach: an Eternal Golden Braid"

+This project has a submodule.
+When first cloned, you may be required to run a "Submodule Update" such as when using the TortoiseGit context menu.

 In order to view these files with the intended Coq parser, you should install:
 - Visual Studio Code (1.94.2)